zikangS/RCA/README.md

 This project focuses on analyzing operating cellular networks using a Universal Software Radio Peripheral (USRP) without a SIM card.
 All operations in this project are 100% legal and offer significant educational value in understanding cellular networks.

 We will use an open-source software collection for real-time analysis of radio resources in private or commercial LTE networks called **FALCON** (Fast Analysis of LTE Control Channels).
-It can be installed via this [link](https://github.com/falkenber9/falcon).

 ### Project Goals
 - Estimate the number of active devices connected to a targeted base station.